 We turned out candy science into a science activity by making our rock candy with three different kinds of sugars: white sugar, brown sugar, and powder sugar.
 Our intention was to do the scientific method to see which sugar grew bigger crystals, but life happened and even though we were watching, and discussing what happened every day we forgot to write down our observations.
 Just as always as long as children understand the point of the activity and understand the conclusion, then I always deem it a success.

-We started with two cups water and four cups sugar.
+We started with two cups of water and four cups of sugar.
 We made three different solutions each by adding different sugar to each batch.
-The stick was covered in the appropriate sugar, color and flavor were added to the jars, and labeled each bottle.
-The solution was brought to a boil and cooled for 15 minutes, poured the solution into the jar, position the stick and then waited and watched.
+The stick was covered in the appropriate sugar, color, and flavor were added to the jars, and labeled each bottle.
+The solution was brought to a boil and cooled for 15 minutes, poured the solution into the jar, positioned on the stick, and then waited and watched.

 It was fascinating watching the crystal form over the next couple weeks.
 The girls decided the white sugar actually worked best to make rock candy.
 They determined that the brown sugar had way too much molasses for the crystals to form on the stick and the powder sugar was too small.

 - 2 cups of water for each solution

 - add sugar – you will add different sugar for each solution

 - heat to boiling

 - dip popsicle in water then sugar you just made solution with

 - position stick with clothespins so that stick does not touch the bottom of the jar or sides